LwMQ Hashing, CRC, HMAC, and Key APIs

 //

-// C++ operator overloads for HMAC comparison
+// C++ operator overloads for fast constant-time HMAC comparisons.

 //